falcaozane/SPCC-Practicals/exp5/README.md

 **Run Commands in WSL (Windows Subsystem for Linux)**

-**(when you will run the below 'lex' command, you will prompted to insatll one package, do the installation and then run again.
+**(when you will run the below 'lex' command, you will be prompted to insatll one package, do the installation and then run again.
 Follow the below Sequence everytime from now on.)**
 ```
 lex filename.l
 ```